tr7zw/Nethermode/README.md

 - The closest Ruined Portal to the coordinates of the normal overworld spawn is used as the new Nether spawn
 - No files are modified (the spawn position will not be changed in the level.dat)
 - Works in Singleplayer or Multiplayer(only needs to be installed on the server, vanilla clients can join)
 - Doesn't change anything else.
-Try a vanilla hardcore challange, play casual with friends or combine it with mods like [NetherHigher](https://www.curseforge.com/minecraft/mc-mods/netherhigher) or [BetterNether](https://www.curseforge.com/minecraft/mc-mods/betternether) to create an awesome Nether modpack.
+Try a vanilla hardcore challenge, play casual with friends or combine it with mods like [NetherHigher](https://www.curseforge.com/minecraft/mc-mods/netherhigher) or [BetterNether](https://www.curseforge.com/minecraft/mc-mods/betternether) to create an awesome Nether modpack.

 ## Known problems